SavMartin/Ice-Tools-Update-2.80/README.md

+This repository only contains the Ice Tools Lite if you want the complete code you can purchase it in the Gumroad link below.

 How To Install:

 Extract the .zip file and copy ice_tools.py to your addons folder - typically this is found in